cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 IPFS helps to further distribute the web amongst peers (users).
 It enables constant availability — with or without internet connectivity.
 You can share and view files, manage large chunks of data, build applications, etc.

 #### Why use this technology?
-To create a safer, trustless and a cencorship free environment, where no one entity, actually, `owns` the technology. to create an envirnoment free of beruacracy, underwater obstacles, etc. An environemtn in which the stakeholders govern and lead the technology as a collective mind.
+To create a safer, trustless and a censorship-free environment, where no 1 entity, actually, `owns` the technology.
+To create an environment free of bureaucracy, underwater obstacles, etc. An environment in which the stakeholders govern and manage the technology as a collective mind.

 #### Why should I care?
 First of all, you shouldn't!
 It is up to you to decide what you care about and what you don't.
-However, if you care about the future bieng less centralzied and fairer, then it makes sence to decentralzie the services of the tehnology that binds us all togtehr.
+However, if you care about our future being less centralized, less authoritative and fairer, then it makes sense to decentralise the services of the technology that binds us all together.
 Of course, I am referring to the internet.

 -------------------------------